csauve/servercraft/README.md

   after firewall
 }
 ```

+Give it a test run, and configure `ops.json` and `server.properties` to your liking.

 ## Proxy setup
 With the server instance set up, we now need this proxy running in front of it.
 This app is Dockerized so it can be run in ECS.
 Avoid Fargate because of the higher costs to run a service 24/7.
 If possible, run this proxy on a reserved instance.